 Two areas were selected for this provincial park—highway 26 along the land and the railway line along the ground.
 However, only the acquired land from the north side of Highway 26 was converted into an active park.

-The southern shoreline of Georgian Bay is very fantastic and heart-softening.
-Exploring Collingwood in late October is recommended by the experts.
+The southern shoreline of Georgian Bay is fantastic and heart-softening.
+The experts recommend Exploring Collingwood in late October.
 Vehicle permits and camping are allowed in this provincial park.
-Visitors are allowed to swim on the shores along with camping permission.
+Visitors with camping permission are allowed to swim on the shores.

 Reservations are necessary before visiting this provincial park.
 Collingwood looks very striking at night.
-All the campsites for camping have beautiful locations along with all the amenities.
+All the campsites have beautiful locations and all the amenities.

 Many campers visit this southern shore of Craigleith in mid-April due to its excellent weather and playground.
 Craigleith Parkthi in Canada is the best day-use area for tents, trips, hikes, and weekend spending.